Civil War Timeline

 April 9, 1865- Battle of Appomattox Court House and Surrender, Appomattox Court House, Virginia.
 After an early morning attempt to break through Union forces blocking the route west to Danville, Virginia, Lee seeks an audience with General Grant to discuss terms.
 That afternoon in the parlor of Wilmer McLean, Lee signs the document of surrender.
-On April 12, the Army of Northern Virginia formerly surrenders and is disbanded.
+On April 12, the Army of Northern Virginia formally surrenders and is disbanded.

 April 14, 1865- President Abraham Lincoln is assassinated by actor John Wilkes Booth at Ford's Theater in Washington, DC.
 On the same day, Fort Sumter, South Carolina is re-occupied by Union troops.